aerglass/PA2lib/README.md

 if you want to migrate from older versions/older palib, installation is somewhat complex. <br>
 you need to convert your sprites using grit.<br>
 May break on new libnds/devkitarm releases.<br>
+Every time a update releases, older proyects break somehow.<br>
 <h1> Known Bugs </h1></p>
 Somehow some images have random colors or descoloration. <br>
-While i was making some examples the background made random stuff, so don't use gimp lol </p>
+While i was making some examples the background made random stuff.</p>
 Workarrounds:<br>
-fill the entire 256 colors with black, or else it wont work. or put -gB8 flag while converting the backgrounds.
+fill the entire 256 colors with black use gimp, or else put -gB8 flag while converting the backgrounds.
 <h2> why?</h2>
 Nightfox's lib for libnds isn't updated anymore. thus it can be incompatible with recent versions of libnds/devkitarm